Quantum-Flytrap/quantum-tensors/README.md

 `(1.00 +0.00i) |1,2,>,V⟩` -> `(-0.71 +0.00i) |1,2,>,H⟩ + (0.71 +0.00i) |1,2,>,V⟩`

-Developed at the [Centre of Quantum Technologies](https://www.quantumlah.org/), National Univeristy of Singapore, by [Piotr Migdał](https://p.migdal.pl/), [Philippe Cochin](https://github.com/sneakyweasel) et al.
+Developed at the [Centre of Quantum Technologies](https://www.quantumlah.org/), National University of Singapore, by [Piotr Migdał](https://p.migdal.pl/), [Philippe Cochin](https://github.com/sneakyweasel) et al.
 It is a part of the [Quantum Game 2](https://github.com/stared/quantum-game-2) project.

 We base the philosophy of this package on: